Associate Professor

 In 2006, I started my full-time academic career by teaching in the Sultanate of Oman.
 Soon after that, I began studying for my second Ph.D. study in media and communication research at Leicester University in the UK.
 Overall, I taught at several colleges and universities in 5 countries including serving as an Assistant Professor at the Department of Media & Communication at Erasmus University in the Netherlands (2011-2014) during which I won a few teaching awards.
 I served later as an Assistant Professor at the Department of Communication Studies at Concordia University in Canada (2015-2018).

-In terms of peer reviewed publications, I published 8 academic books, 100+ academic research papers, 2 co-edited books, and 25+ book chapters.
-I also delivered presentations, lectures, and talks in over 100 events nationally and internationally, and I advised and offered expert consultancy and feedback to numerous NGOs, humanitarian and civic groups, the UN, non-profit organizations, and governmental bodies such as the Public Order Emergency Commission and Elections BC as well as the Canadian Senate and House of Commons.
+In terms of peer reviewed publications, I published 10+ academic books, 100+ academic research papers, 2 co-edited books, and 25+ book chapters.
+I also delivered presentations, lectures, and talks in over 100 events nationally and internationally, and I advised and offered expert consultancy and feedback to numerous NGOs, humanitarian and civic groups, the UN, non-profit organizations, and governmental bodies such as the Public Order Emergency Commission and Elections BC.
+I was also invited as an expert witness at the Canadian Senate and twice at the House of Commons.

-At SFU, I received research funding for 15 projects, and I worked with more than 35 research assistants to collaboratively produce research papers, reports, and a few books.
-The funds that I have brought to the School of Communication as a principal and co-applicant are over $800K, and the funders include SSHRC, CIHR, the Department of Heritage's Digital Citizen Contribution Program, Mitacs, British Columbia’s Office of the Human Rights Commissioner, and various SFU's internal grants.
+At SFU, I successfully received research funding from 19 projects serving as a collaborator, co-applicant and pricicpal applicant, and I worked with more than 40 research assistants to collaboratively produce research papers, reports, and a few books.
+The funds that I have brought to the School of Communication as a principal and co-applicant are over $1.2 million, and the funders include SSHRC, CIHR, the Department of Heritage's Digital Citizen Contribution Program, Mitacs, British Columbia’s Office of the Human Rights Commissioner, and various SFU's internal grants.

 Education